haskell/core-libraries-committee/PROPOSALS.md

 you should follow the steps for the **GHC proposal process** instead of this one.
 Those are compiler-specific features that are outside the focus of the CLC.

-If you've got insight into how to improve performance, behaviour, or structure of the _source code_ of `base`, awesome!
+If you've got insight into how to improve performance, behaviour, or structure of `base`, awesome!
 This is the stuff we'd love to hear about.
 You should follow the steps below, keeping in mind that the bigger the scope of your proposal, the more detailed it should be.

 ## The "how"